-FortiExtender 4.1.3 comes in two form factors: one with a single LAN Ethernet port (i.e., FEXT-40D-AMEU) and the other with four LAN Ethernet ports and one WAN Ethernet port (i.e., FEX-201E, FEX-202E, FEX-211E, and FEX-212E).
+FortiExtender FEX-201E, FEX-211E, and FEX-212E comes with four LAN Ethernet ports and one WAN Ethernet port.
 They all can support multiple devices in NAT mode or a single device in IP pass-through mode.
 FortiExtender works as an extended WAN interface when configured in IP pass-through mode, but it functions as a router when in NAT mode.